vikasmain/Alarmmaster/README.md

 # Alarmmaster
-A beautiful alarm app.Clone it from here
+A beautiful alarm app.Clone or download it from here